gorgarp/TorchPass/README.md

   ```bash
   python torchpass.py --mode generate --model best_model.pth --output my_generated_passwords.txt --num_pass 200 --temp 0.8
   ```

+## Notes
+As of right now this only has single GPU support.
+If you need multi-gpu, feel welcome to submit a PR or let me know via a feature request and I'll do it when I can.

+At this time, I've not cracked how to memory map the dataset beyond the RAM limit.
+The issue sits with degredation of performance when reading from SSD instead of RAM.
+For the time being, split the dataset to fit into your RAM.

 ## Contributing
 Feel welcome to submit pull requests!
 This was started as a mental exercise so I am very open to improvements!